Beachcombing My Way through Breast Cancer

 Let's Make Breast Cancer History

-Life and work of a Scottish woman overseas, many years in Asia, now stepping into Africa - with the after and side effects of Breast Cancer thrown into the mix!
+Life and work of a Scottish woman newly returned after many years in Asia, a brief step into Africa - with the after and side effects of Breast Cancer thrown into the mix!

 opinion and commentary from the author of "Breast Left Unsaid" http://breastleftunsaid.com Twitter: @JudeCallirgos